JorjaFox/library/content/posts/news/2012/viva-magazine.md

 [...]

-"'Did You Knowâ¦"' 'CSI: Miami' is getting the boot from the Fall season line-up, but Jorja Fox of 'CSI' will be back in September. [...]
+"'Did You Know..."'
+'CSI: Miami' is getting the boot from the Fall season line-up, but Jorja Fox of 'CSI' will be back in September. [...]